 Paul Murdaugh then pushed, spit on, and slapped his then-girlfriend in the face, according to multiple depositions.

-In the back of the boat, Mallory Beach and Anthony Cook had allegedly had enough.
+In the back of the boat, Mallory Beach and Anthony Cook had enough, depositions say.
 Mallory yelled at Paul to stop.

 “He turned and pointed at her, and I could tell he was about to say something and I told him not to make that mistake and he stared at me for a second and went to the steering wheel,” Anthony Cook said in his deposition.
 “I believe that’s when we took off.”